Kaori Imabeppu

-Kaori Imabeppu (今別府 香里, Imabeppu Kaori) is a Japanese badminton player, who is a singles specialist from Nara Prefecture, Japan.
+Kaori Imabeppu (今別府 香里, Imabeppu Kaori) is a Japanese badminton player, who is a singles specialist.
 In 2008, she won the Portugal and Croatian International tournaments in the women's singles event.

 Achievements

 BWF Grand Prix

 The BWF Grand Prix has two level, the Grand Prix and Grand Prix Gold.
 It is a series of badminton tournaments sanctioned by the Badminton World Federation (BWF) since 2007.